vkpatva/noir/readme.md

    ```

 3. **Compile and Execute**:

    ```bash
    nargo execute
    ```

    Output:

    ```
    [hello_world] Circuit witness successfully solved [hello_world] Witness saved to <path-of-your-project>/target/hello_world.gz
    ```

+   The witness corresponding to this execution will then be written to the file ./target/hello-world.gz & the compiled artifacts being written to the file ./target/hello_world.json.

 ### Prove and Verify